mahdikazemi96/RegisterationForm/README.md

 ## Implement Api Layer
-The api layer is communication bridge to out and tis the layer that serve data for other applications that communicate with your project. base on our senarios we need 2 controllers one with name *PersonController* and the other with name *PersonalityController*.
+The api layer is communication bridge to out and it is the layer that serve data for other applications which communicate with your project. base on our senarios we need 2 controllers one with name *PersonController* and the other with name *PersonalityController*.

 we have 5 methods in *PersonController* and 1 method in *PersonalityController* that it's clear what they do.